Akansh475/inkscape-extensions/docs/tutorial/object-editing.rst

     rectangle.set("inkscape:label", "my-rectangle")
     rectangle.get("inkscape:label") # returns "my-rectangle"

-Inkscape hands these values more or less unchanged to the XAML (simplifying the way the namespace is specified).
+Inkscape hands these values more or less unchanged to the XML (simplifying the way the namespace is specified).
 The only exception is the `id` attribute: when it is set, inkex needs to check whether it is unique in the document.